gabeweng/gabeweng.github.io/_posts/2020-08-30-keyword-extraction.md

 ## Naive Counting
 This is a simple method which only takes into account how many times each term occurs.

-Let's understand it by applying the four-step process to an example document.
+Let's understand it by applying it to an example document.

 ![](/images/keyword-matter-example.png){:.align-center}